 Level 2: Diploma in Re-educative Music and Imagery (RMI)

 This course is open to those who have satisfactorily completed the Certificate in SMI and its requirements.
 Training is provided in Re-educative MI (RMI) as a brief form of music psychotherapy designed to address a psychological/emotional issue identified by the client.
 The working method is similar to that used in SMI.
 It involves the use of suitable recorded music, arts and verbal dialogue.
-The goal is for the client to develop self-awareness and self-acceptance in relation to his/her issue, identify its pattern and make changes, and in the process become more able to manage life's challenges.
-The 4-day training has a strong emphasis on experiential learning, with a period of supervised personal and client work (the practicum) to complete the course.
+The goal is for the client to develop self-awareness and self-acceptance in relation to their issue, identify its pattern and make changes, and in the process become more able to manage life's challenges.
+The 4-day training has a strong emphasis on experiential learning, with a period of supervised personal and client work to complete the course.